 Housing and Meals

 Students stay on the 3rd floor of the International Students Center in semi-private furnished rooms with Western-style bathrooms.
 Single rooms are available, though limited.
-All rooms have wireless internet, telephones, heat and air-conditioning.
+All rooms have telephones, heat and air-conditioning.
 Other features include: a private Beijing Center student lounge, computer lab, laundry room and a convenience store located in the residence hall.
-Students may also live with a Chinese roommate and full-year program students may request a homestay option for the second semester.
-These options are popular among students seeking to increase their Mandarin speaking ability.
+Students who take intensive intermediate or intensive advanced Chinese are eligible to request a Chinese roommate.
+Students on the full-year program may request a homestay option for the second semester.

 Dining in Beijing